susannaliu0705/cbb752-zimmerone-projects/index.md

 These can be fulfilled by: MBB 200 and Mathematics 115 or permission of the instructor.

+### Class meterials

+There is no text book for this class.
+PPT slides will be available after the lectures.
+We recommend *Biochemistry* by Lubert Stryer for biochemistry prerequisite.

 ## Class Requirements

 ### Discussion Section / Readings